Meta-chan/ironic_library/docs/README.md

 The library is written following some principles:
  - The library does not claim to be full or serious.
  - The library does not claim to be new.
 I am sure that it's functionality was already implemented numerous times.
- - The library does not use any interpretable languages.
-You will not see any calls of Python functions.
+ - The library does not use any interpretable languages, it is fully native.
  - The library is old-fashioned.
 You will see a lot of C-style typecasts but no *std* code.
  - There is no code in headers.
 Only definitions.

-####### P.S.
+###### P.S.
 My code is not dirty, it is alternatively clean.